-As the book progresses, we (finally) learn something about Jude.
+As A Little Life progresses, we (finally) learn something about Jude.
 Jude, who doesn’t share his past with anyone, harms himself (and in fact contains a lot of oddities), becomes one of the most successful lawyers in New York.
 Ugh!
 Well, he manages to forget about his insecurities and his terrible past and practically becomes a superhero when he does his job.
-There ‘s no such thing!
+There’s no such thing!
 You don’t create a character like this; you cannot shape it as you wish; there’s something called reality!
 Anyway, I’m not going to give you guys any spoilers so I’ll just stop.

-Obviously, it is easy to understand why this book is so popular.
+Obviously, it is easy to understand why A Little Life book is so popular.
 Plenty of savageries, plenty of pity, dark and pathetic past lives, a little American life, trillions of “I’m sorry”, billions of “talk to me”.
 A glimpse into the art world, acting and architecture, bizarre relationships, gay relationships, family, a main character miles away from reality.
 This screams bestseller and the author is not too bad.
-I’m sure the movie or the show will come out soon.
+I’m sure A Little Life, the film or the show will come out soon.
 So you don’t have to read it.
 (Save your time, really.)

 About the book: A Little Life

-When four graduates from a small Massachusetts college move to New York to make their way, they’re broke, adrift, and buoyed only by their friendship and ambition.
-There is kind, handsome Willem, an aspiring actor; JB, a quick-witted, sometimes cruel Brooklyn-born painter seeking entry to the art world; Malcolm, a frustrated architect at a prominent firm; and withdrawn, brilliant, enigmatic Jude, who serves as their centre of gravity.
 Over the decades, their relationships deepen and darken, tinged by addiction, success, and pride.
-Yet their greatest challenge, each comes to realize, is Jude himself, by midlife a terrifyingly talented litigator yet an increasingly broken man, his mind and body scarred by an unspeakable childhood, and haunted by what he fears is a degree of trauma that he’ll not only be unable to overcome – but that will define his life forever.
+Yet their greatest challenge, each comes to realize, is Jude himself, by midlife a terrifyingly talented litigator yet an increasingly broken man, his mind and body scarred by an unspeakable childhood, and haunted by what he fears is a degree of trauma that he’ll not only be unable to overcome—but that will define his life forever.

 About the author: Hanya Yanagihara